iProov/ios/README.md

 5. Add an `NSCameraUsageDescription` entry to your Info.plist, with the reason why your app requires camera access (e.g. “To iProov you in order to verify your identity.”)

-You can now call one of the iProov methods to either verify an existing user, or enrol a new one.
+You can now call one of the iProov launch methods to either verify an existing user, or enrol a new one.

-## Carthage Support
+### Carthage Support

 Instead of using Cocoapods, as of 6.0.4 you may now install using Carthage.
 Add the following to your Cartfile: